llvm/clangir/llvm/docs/CIBestPractices.rst

       if: github.repository_owner == 'llvm'

-We choose to use ``github.repository_owner`` rather than ``github.repository`` to enable these workflows to run in forks inside the LLVM organization, such as the ClangIR fork.
+We choose to use ``github.repository_owner`` rather than ``github.repository`` to enable these workflows to run in forks inside the LLVM organization.

 There are some exceptions to this rule where ``github.repository`` might be used when it makes sense to limit a workflow to only running in the main